HOWARD UNIVERSITY SCHOOL OF DIVINITY

 Dr. Zainab Alwani

-Assistant Professor of Islamic Studies
+Associate Professor of Islamic Studies

 Dr. Zainab Alwani is the Founding Director of the Islamic Studies at the Howard University School of Divinity (HUSD).
 She is Associate Professor of Islamic Studies and the chair of Master of Arts (Religious Studies) program at HUSD.
 She is an Islamic scholar, researcher, and community activist.
 Dr. Alwani is the first female jurist to serve on the board of the Fiqh Council of North America and currently serves as the Council's Vice-Chair.
 Her research focuses on Quranic studies, Islamic jurisprudence, the relationship between civil and religious law in the area of family and gender, and inter-religious relations.